doged-io/doged/doc/README.md

 Unpack the files into a directory and run:

-- `bin/bitcoin-qt` (GUI) or
+- `bin/dogecoin-qt` (GUI) or
 - `bin/dogecoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run dogecoin-qt.exe.

 ### macOS